Top 5 Things Not to Do When Building a Website

 2. Expect Overnight Success

 If you don’t have an astronomical marketing budget or aren’t giving out money, don’t expect people to flock to your website.
 Remember the old adage: “Rome wasn’t built in a day.”
 Just because a video or brand may have gone viral, that doesn’t mean it was their first attempt.
-It could have very will been their 100th try and they finally made something happen.
+It could have very well been their 100th try and they finally made something happen.

-Building your brand and marketing your website take a lot of time, hard work, and patience.
+Building your brand and marketing your website takes a lot of time, hard work, and patience.
 Don’t be discouraged if a couple months have gone by and you haven’t gotten much traction.
 There’s no magic formula, but some suggestions include:

 - Reading marketing and SEO blogs – Marketing and SEO (search engine optimization) can go hand in hand.
 If your website isn’t optimized properly, it’ll never gain much favor in the search results.
-There are a plethora of voices out there that instill good knowledge in you if you simply take a some time out of your day to read articles and watch videos pertaining to what you’d like to learn for your campaign(s).
+There are a plethora of voices out there that instill good knowledge in you if you simply take some time out of your day to read articles and watch videos pertaining to what you’d like to learn for your campaign(s).

 - Joining networks – Whether in person or on LinkedIn, joining a network of like-minded professionals allows you to expand your brand recognition.
-They share expertise and tips that mean you could avoid a time and money wasting mistake that they may have made in the past.
+They share expertise and tips that mean you could avoid a time and money-wasting mistake that they may have made in the past.

 - Building and expanding your site – Simply just keeping at it is as important as any other thing you do.
 Many people lose steam after seeing their efforts go unrewarded month after month.
 If you’re putting in the time, focusing on quality, and differentiating yourself from the rest of the pack, you’ve got a great foundation that will give you loyal return visitors.